| LOWDOWN(3) | Library Functions Manual | LOWDOWN(3) |

 *ci for italic, and const char *cbi for

 bold-italic.
-If any of these are NULL
+If any of these are NULL, they

-default to their constant-width variants.LOWDOWN_FODT
+default to their constant-width variants.LOWDOWN_FODT,

 this contains const char *sty, which is either

-or the OpenDocument styles used when creating
+NULL or the OpenDocument styles used when creating

 standalone documents.
-If NULL
+If NULL, the default styles

 pair must appear as if provided on one line (or multiple lines) of the